Archive for the ‘The Jimi Hendrix Experience’ Category

 Hey Joe (Single Mono Mix) / The Jimi Hendrix Experience

 My introduction to ‘Hey Joe’ was indeed via the Tim Rose rendition.
 Interestingly, the songwriting is credited differently on all three labels above (click to enlarge).
 Somehow, this was a hit on my hometown station, WOLF (see chart).
-Check my past posts to see what great music this station played.
+Check my past posts for a look at what great music this station played.
 I hate to say they may have been one of the last great US radio stations.
 Scary.